Joker Xue: 2025-present: Recent activities

-On February 14 and 15, Xue performed two shows at the Singapore National Stadium as part of the extended Extraterrestrial World Tour, and received a positive review from Straits Times.
+On February 14 and 15, Xue performed the final two shows of the extended Extraterrestrial World Tour at the Singapore National Stadium and received a positive review from Straits Times.
 On April 17, the physical version of The Guardian was released, selling more than 128,000 copies and exceeding ¥15 million (approximately $2 million) on QQ Music within 7 hours.
 On April 21, NetEase Cloud Music named Xue as the most-streamed Chinese artist with more than 34.1 billion streams and the artist with the third-highest number of songs surpassing 100 million streams at 64 songs in the platform's 12-year history.
 During the Labor Day Golden Week, Xue headlined five music festivals consecutively from May 1–5.
-On July 17, Xue continued the tradition of releasing a song on his birthday with the single "Leap" (跃).
-On August 5, Xue released "Axe Trick" (金斧子銀斧子), based on Aesop's Fable The Honest Woodcutter.
+On July 17, Xue continued the tradition of releasing a song on his birthday with the single "Leap" (跃), raising awareness for marine pollution.
+On August 5, Xue released "Axe Trick" (金斧子銀斧子), an industrial rock song based on Aesop's Fable The Honest Woodcutter.
+On September 20, Xue released the single "Farewell My Concubine" with Jane Zhang; it was named among the Best Songs of 2025 by Apple Music.

-Beginning in October, Xue appeared on season 2 of Melody Journey and season 1 of Chinese Singer (中国唱将).
+During the National Day Golden Week, Xue headlined seven music festivals from October 1-4 and 6-8.
+Beginning in October, Xue appeared on season 2 of Melody Journey and season 1 of Sing to Shine (中国唱将).
+On December 31, Xue appeared on Jiangsu TV New Year's Eve Concert for the 10th year in a row, performing a medley of six songs that ranked first in viewership at 1.943% with the lowest turnover rate at 0.95%.

+On January 1, 2026, Xue headlined the Storm Electronic Music Festival, his first appearance at an electronic music music festival and a continuation of his recent experimentation with different music genres.
+In February, Madame Tussauds Singapore unveiled a wax figure of Xue ahead of the Lunar New Year celebrations.
+On February 13, Xue announced his fourth tour, The King of Beasts (万兽之王), which features a 360-degree stage and the first deployment of L-Acoustics's L1 loudspeaker and CS1 cardioid subwoofer in a large-scale production.